mylescarey2019/Word-Guess-TS-Node/README.md

 This node.js app has command line interface for playing a hangman style game using the US President names as a word set.

 ## TypeScript features used
-1. Core types: string, number, boolean, array, undefined
+1. Core types: string, number, boolean, array
 2. Classes types, getters, setters, public and private properties
 3. union type, enum type, undefined type
 4. typescript type inference